Akash (missile): Armenia

 Armenia signed a deal, worth ₹6000 crore, with Bharat Dynamics Limited in 2022 for the supply of unknown numbers of Akash Weapon System and 15 Ashwin Air Defence Systems.
 The entire Air Defence Systems will be deployed within 4 to 5 years.

 As of November 2023, the delivery of the Akash 1S system was expected to begin from Q2 2024 but was later shifted to 2024-end by August 2024.

 The first Akash battery (Armenian variant) was finally delivered on 12 November 2024.
 A battery included 4 launchers and a Rajendra radar.

 The second batch of Akash-1S air defense systems will be delivered in June 2025.

+Tajikistan

+On July 16, 2026, defense reporting by Businessworld citing official data listed Tajikistan as an export recipient of the Akash Weapon System.
+The export of Akash to Tajikistan was also reported by WION on August 25, 2026.

+Turkmenistan

+Along with Tajikistan, Turkmenistan was identified in 2026 as an export recipient of the Akash Weapon System.

 Potential users

 Philippines

 As reported in March 2023, the Akash Weapon System was on offer for the Philippine Navy (operated through the Philippine Marine Corps) under their planned Shore-Based Air Defense Missile System Acquisition Project.

-The Philippine government is expected to place an order for Akash SAM worth $200 million in 2025.
+The Philippine government is expected to place an order for Akash SAM worth $200 million in 2026.